Pan American Games: Sports

+Medals

 The athletes or teams who place first, second, or third in each event receive medals.
 The winners receive gold medals, while the runners-up receive silver medals and the third-place athletes are awarded bronze medals.
 In events contested by a single-elimination tournament (most notably boxing), third place might not be determined and both semifinal losers receive bronze medals.
 PASO does not keep statistics of medals won, but National Olympic Committees and the media record medal statistics as a measure of success.

 The top ten nations all time at the Pan American Games (minus medals won at the Winter Pan American Games):

 List of Pan American Games

-The Pan American Games have been hosted by 16 cities in 11 countries.
+The Pan American Games have been hosted by 17 cities in 11 countries.
 Mexico and Canada have hosted three Pan American Games each, more than any other nation.
-Among cities, only Winnipeg and Mexico City have played host to the Pan American Games more than once, each hosting twice.
+Among cities, only Winnipeg and Mexico City hosted the Games twice.
+The city of Lima, Peru which previously hosted the Games in 2019, will serve as the host city once again in 2027, making this the third city to have hosted the Games twice.